giantswarm/rfc/cluster-app-values-schema/README.md

 ### R6: Properties should provide examples {#r6}

-Each property SHOULD provide one or more examples using the `example` keyword.
+Each property SHOULD provide one or more examples using the `examples` keyword.

 Example: